 As a result, Italy is a host to more than 32,000 international students taking advantage of its high standard education system and enjoying its diverse culture and cuisines.

-Study without a scholarship in Italy
+Study in Italy without scholarship:

 Although the tuition fees can be quite affordable based on the university you choose there are other expenses as well which you need to keep in mind such as food, accommodation, books, transportation, and miscellaneous others.